 - Use DataGrid ItemDataBound Event:

-.Private Sub dgEmployee_ItemDataBound(ByVal sender As Object, _ ByVal e As System.Web.UI.WebControls.DataGridItemEventArgs) Handles dgEmployee.ItemDataBound Select Case e.Item.ItemType Case ListItemType.Item, ListItemType.AlternatingItem internalSum += CType(e.Item.Cells(1).Text, Double) internalCount += 1 Case ListItemType.Footer e.Item.Cells(0).Text = "Sum : " & Me.FormatDataValue(internalSum) & "<br>" e.Item.Cells(0).Text += "Count : " & internalCount & "<br>" e.Item.Cells(0).Text += "Average : " & _ Me.FormatDataValue(internalSum / internalCount) End Select End Sub
+The idea is to use theItemDataBoundevent of theDataGrid, grabbing the corresponding item value of all the rows of theDataGridand summing it up.
+We have to keep the count of Items as well to calculate average.
+Then we could display the values in theFooter.Private Sub dgEmployee_ItemDataBound(ByVal sender As Object, _ ByVal e As System.Web.UI.WebControls.DataGridItemEventArgs) Handles dgEmployee.ItemDataBound Select Case e.Item.ItemType Case ListItemType.Item, ListItemType.AlternatingItem internalSum += CType(e.Item.Cells(1).Text, Double) internalCount += 1 Case ListItemType.Footer e.Item.Cells(0).Text = "Sum : " & Me.FormatDataValue(internalSum) & "<br>" e.Item.Cells(0).Text += "Count : " & internalCount & "<br>" e.Item.Cells(0).Text += "Average : " & _ Me.FormatDataValue(internalSum / internalCount) End Select End Sub

 ADVANTAGES: